yvvki/bunup/docs/index.md

 ### Using with package.json

-First, install bunup as a dev dependency:
+First, install Bunup as a dev dependency:

 ```sh
 bun add --dev bunup